 Palliative care is a type of specialized medical care for people with serious illnesses.
-It focuses on providing symptom management and relief of pain no matter what the diagnosis.
+It focuses on providing symptom management, relief of pain and the stress of a serious illness no matter what the diagnosis.
 It is appropriate for patients of all ages and at any stage in a serious illness and can be provided alongside all other appropriate curative treatments.

 Palliative care is provided by a team of physicians, nurses, social workers and chaplains who work with a patient’s other physicians to provide an extra layer of support.
 Other team members may include pharmacists and other complementary care professionals.

 Together with the patient, family and primary physician, the palliative care team:

 Takes time to talk with patients regarding their wishes and goals